3meters/proxibase/readme.md

       "countBy": fieldName                // returns count of collection grouped by any field }

-The collection|table|stat property is required.
+The collection|stat property is required.
 All others are optional.
-The value of the find property is passed through to mongodb unmodified, so it can be used to specify any clauses that mongodb supports.
-See mongodb's [advanced query syntax](http://www.mongodb.org/display/DOCS/Advanced+Queries) for details.

 ### POST /do/touch
 Updates every record in a table.
 Usefull when you need to re-run triggers on all records

     {
-      "table": "tableName",     // required
+      "collection": <collection>,     // required
-      "preserveModified, true   // optional, default true, if false the method will update the modified date }
+      "preserveModified, boolean      // optional, default true, if false the method will update the modified date }

 <a name="stats">